Docs/Getting started/Introduction

 Getting started

 Currently Off Hours manages Sponsored Products campaigns.
 Sponsored Brands and Sponsored Display support is on the roadmap.
-If you need SB/SD support urgently, email us — we can give you an honest timeline.
+If you need SB/SD support urgently, email us.
+We can give you an honest timeline.

 From signup to your first running rule takes about five minutes.
 Connect your Amazon account (one authorization step), describe your rule in the AI builder, confirm, and it's live.
 No onboarding call, no implementation work.